 Meanwhile, by 5 November, the marine landings had secured a beach-head extending some 2,000 yards (1830 m) inland at the cost of fewer than 200 casualties.
 A second echelon of troops arrived on this same day under cover by Merrill’s task force.

-The marines recovered documents indicating that Imamura’s 8th Area Army was planning to land 3,000 men in three echelons close to the marine perimeter with the task of infiltrating the perimeter while two battalions of the 23rd Regiment grouped just to the east of the Piva river and then attacked the eastern side of the marines’ perimeter.
-However, the destruction of the first landing echelon dissuaded Imamura from any further counter-landing attempts close to the marines’ perimeter.
+As they swept the Koromokina area after the defeat of the Japanese landing force, the marines discovered documents indicating that Imamura’s 8th Area Army had planned to land 3,000 men in three echelons close to the marine perimeter with the task of infiltrating the perimeter while two battalions of the 23rd Regiment concentrated just to the east of the Piva river and then attacked the eastern side of the marines' perimeter.
+However, the destruction of the first landing echelon dissuaded Imamura from any further counter-landing attempts close to the marines' perimeter.

 While the marines were securing their perimeter, 'Seabees' accompanied by an infantry patrol had identified good ground for airstrips near a coconut grove well to the north of the current marine perimeter.
 The 'Seabees' cleared the two 5,000-ft (1525-m) 'Piva Fields' airstrips before returning to the perimeter.
 Because the marines were having some difficulty expanding the perimeter in the very difficult terrain, Turnage ordered the 2/21st Marines to move forward on 13 November and establish an outpost at a trail junction near the airfield site, where the battalion was to remain until the perimeter could be expanded.
 However, the battalion was ambushed by the Japanese rearguard just as it reached the coconut grove, and by nightfall the forward elements had taken heavy casualties and been compelled to fall back.
 On the following morning, the marines called in air attacks and brought up a platoon of tanks to support their advance.
 The advance soon dissolved into confusion, with some of the tanks mistakenly firing on friendly positions, but by a time late in the afternoon the marines had secured the coconut grove.